-- Uppercase and lowercase letters, numbers, hyphens (-), underscores (_), periods (.), and tildes (~) need not be encoded.
+- Uppercase letters, lowercase letters, digits, and some special characters such as hyphens (-), underscores (_), periods (.), and tildes (~) do not need to be encoded.

-Note Generally, libraries that support URL encoding (e.g. Java’s java.net.URLEncoder) are all encoded according to the rules for the “application/x-www-form-urlencoded” MIME type.
-If this encoding method is used, replace the plus signs (+) in the encoded strings with %20, the asterisks (*) with %2A, and change %7E back to the tilde (~) to conform to the encoding rules described above.
+application/x-www-form-urlencoded.
+If this encoding method is used, replace the plus signs (+) in the encoded strings with %20, the asterisks (*) with %2A, and %7E with a tilde (~) to conform to the encoding rules.

-- Connect the encoded parameter names and values with the English equals sign (=).
+- Connect the encoded parameter names and values by using equal signs (=).

 StringToSign= HTTPMethod + "&" + percentEncode("/") + "&" + percentEncode(CanonicalizedQueryString)

-percentEncode(CanonicalizedQueryString) indicates the encoded string of the Canonicalized Query String constructed in step 1.b, produced by following the URL encoding rules described in 1.b.
+- percentEncode(CanonicalizedQueryString) specifies the encoded string of the canonicalized query string constructed in step 1, produced by following the URL encoding rules previously described.

-- Add the obtained signature value to the request parameters as the “Signature” parameter,
+- Add the signature string to the request as the Signature parameter.

-Note Note: When the obtained signature value is submitted to the KMS server as the final request parameter value, the value will be URL encoded like other parameters according to RFC3986 rules.
+Note When the signature string is submitted to the KMS server as the final request parameter value, the string must be URL-encoded like other parameters based on rules defined in RFC 3986.

 https://kms.cn-hangzhou.aliyuncs.com/?Action=CreateKey &SignatureVersion=1.0 &Format=json &Version=2016-01-20 &AccessKeyId=testid &SignatureMethod=HMAC-SHA1 &Timestamp=2016-03-28T03:13:08Z

-The signed request URL is (with the Signature parameter added):
+The following code is the signed request URL with the Signature parameter added:

 https://kms.cn-hangzhou.aliyuncs.com/?Action=CreateKey &SignatureVersion=1.0 &Format=json &Version=2016-01-20 &AccessKeyId=F585********APMU &SignatureMethod=HMAC-SHA1 &Timestamp=2016-03-28T03:13:08Z &Signature=41wk2SSX1GJh7fwnc5eqOfiJPF****